Riteshkatre/CricketBookingApp/README.md

 # 📱 Cricket Booking App

 ## 📌 Description
-This is an Android application that allows users to book cricket ground slots, view schedules, and manage bookings.
+Cricket Booking App is an Android application that allows users to view available ground schedules and book cricket slots.
+It provides a simple interface for managing bookings and tracking history.
+The app ensures seamless booking visibility across multiple users using local database management.

 ## 🚀 Features
 - User login with mobile number